screeps/docs/source/control.md

 ![](img/c1.png)

-A newly-seized Controller allows to build one spawn in the room.
-In order for you to build extra spawns, roads, and extensions, you have to upgrade the Room Controller Level (RCL) by pumping the energy into the controller using [`Creep.upgradeController`](/api/#Creep.upgradeController) method.
+A newly-seized Controller allows you to build one spawn in the room.
+In order for you to build extra spawns, roads, and extensions, you have to upgrade the Room Controller Level (RCL) by pumping energy into the controller using [`Creep.upgradeController`](/api/#Creep.upgradeController) method.

 ![](img/c2.png)